-New York (STONY1) lawmakers approved Governor Andrew Cuomo’s $132.6 billion budget, marking the earliest passage of a spending plan in Albany since 1983.
+New York (STONY1:US) lawmakers approved Governor Andrew Cuomo’s $132.6 billion budget, marking the earliest passage of a spending plan in Albany since 1983.

 The Senate and Assembly today ratified the plan, which cuts spending by $135 million and includes no new taxes.
 It follows separate deals that Cuomo, a 54-year-old Democrat, struck with lawmakers this month on a pension overhaul, teacher evaluations, casino gambling, a criminal DNA database and redistricting.